menu

 Also, our research shows that more people carpool to work here in the Downtown Paterson West (28.8%) than in 98.4% of the neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Downtown Paterson West neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Downtown Paterson West neighborhood have a highly unusual car ownership.
 58.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.1% of U.S. neighborhoods.

 Did you know that the Downtown Paterson West neighborhood has more Dominican and Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 10.4% of this neighborhood's residents have Dominican ancestry and 61.7% have Mexican ancestry.